 All three iPhones have a 12MP camera behind each of their rear-facing lenses.

 The iPhone 8 camera has a single wide angle lens.
-But, like the iPhone 7 Plus, the iPhone 8 Plus and the iPhone X have two rear-facing lenses.
+But, like the iPhone 7 Plus, the iPhone 8 Plus camera and the iPhone X camera have two rear-facing lenses.
 One lens is the standard wide angle lens.
 The other is a 2X telephoto lens which allows you to capture high-quality zoomed-in images without resorting to digital zoom.

 The 2X telephoto lens on the iPhone X has a slightly larger aperture than the same lens on the iPhone 7 Plus and 8 Plus.
 A larger aperture lets in more light allowing the camera to capture better quality images in low light conditions.